redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.3-bare-metal-app-automation/README.md

 There are quite a few tasks involved here: we have to grab the code, install dependencies, and manually set up a systemd file.

 Assuming these tasks run successfully, the simulate portion of our application will be up and running.

+> Note:
+>
+> Above we install packages onto the system "out of band", meaning we pulled them directly to the system and had rpm-ostree add them to the deployed image.
+This functionality exists and is useful for testing, but this is not a recommended practice.
+The proper flow is to add the packages to the image using Image Builer.

 ### Step 4 - Setting Up The Control Service